theonlyanish/Incident-Management-Portal/README.md

 The application is deployed and accessible at: https://incident-management-portal.vercel.app/

-### Demo Credentials (can create own account or use the following)
+Need to create own account to use the application.
-- Username: anka
-- Password: refer to email or approach document

 ## Technology Stack